Drug interactions between oxygen and Singlet

 Interactions between your drugs

-A total of 2 drugs (8 brand and generic names) are known to interact with oxygen.
+A total of 2 drugs are known to interact with oxygen.

 - Oxygen is in the drug class medical gas.

-A total of 980 drugs (5729 brand and generic names) are known to interact with Singlet.
+A total of 987 drugs are known to interact with Singlet.

 - Singlet is a member of the drug class upper respiratory combinations.